HanlinTheDEVELOPER/actions/README.md

 - In the workflow file itself
 - In the repository settings

 Let's take a look at the first one.
 We can define env variables in different scopes or levels.
 For example, we can define env variables for the whole workflow, for a job, or for a step.
-Variables defined in a higher scope will override variables defined in a lower scope.
-For example, variables defined in the workflow level will override variables defined in the job level.
+Variables defined in a higher scope will be override by variables defined in a lower scope.
+For example, variables defined in the workflow level will be override by variables defined in the job level.
 Variables can be defined using the `env` keyword.

 Let's see it in action.

+Wait!
+Before that, there are two ways to access env variables.
+The first one is using dollar sign in front of the variable name, like `$SOME_NAME`.
+The second one is using `${{env.VARIABLE_NAME}}` syntax.
+Here is some spoilers for you.
+The second one is called as `env` context.
+There are many [contexts](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs) in github actions you can use in your workflow.
+I will talk about them below or not.

+Okay, let's define env variables in the workflow file.

 ```yml
 name: Env Variables